tiagofragoso/tu-aic/README.md

 # Duplicate .env.example as .env and populate it
 cp .env.example .env

-# Run compose to launch all services
+# Run docker-compose to launch all services
 docker-compose up
 ```